-- the rights and obligations of each of the parties in any of the property of either or both of them whenever and wherever acquired or located; - (2) the right to buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign, create a security interest in, mortgage, encumber, dispose of, or otherwise manage and control property; - (3) the disposition of property on separation, marital dissolution, death, or the occurrence or nonoccurrence of any other event; - (4) the modification or elimination of spousal support;
+(1) the rights and obligations of each of the parties in any of the property of either or both of them whenever and wherever acquired or located;

-- (5) the making of a will, trust, or other arrangement to carry out the provisions of the agreement; - (6) the ownership rights in and disposition of the death benefit from a life insurance policy; - (7) the choice of law governing the construction of the agreement; and - (8) any other matter, including their personal rights and obligations, not in violation of public policy or a statute imposing a criminal penalty.
+- (2) the right to buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign, create a security interest in, mortgage, encumber, dispose of, or otherwise manage and control property; - (3) the disposition of property on separation, marital dissolution, death, or the occurrence or nonoccurrence of any other event; - (4) the modification or elimination of spousal support; - (5) the making of a will, trust, or other arrangement to carry out the provisions of the agreement; - (6) the ownership rights in and disposition of the death benefit from a life insurance policy; - (7) the choice of law governing the construction of the agreement; and - (8) any other matter, including their personal rights and obligations, not in violation of public policy or a statute imposing a criminal penalty.

-TEX.
-FAM.
-CODE ANN. §4.003(a).
+Tex.
+Fam.
+Code § 4.003(a).

-Clearly, the Texas Legislature intended that parties have the broadest freedom available in terms of altering their marital property rights as they see fit.
+The Texas Legislature intended that parties have the broadest freedom available in terms of altering their marital property rights as they see fit.
 E.g., Williams v.
-Williams, 569 S.W.2d 867 (holding that a person may waive constitutional and statutory homestead rights otherwise created during marriage in a prenuptial agreement); Koch v.
+Williams, 569 S.W.2d 867 (holding that a person may waive constitutional and statutory homestead rights in a premarital agreement); Koch v.
 Koch, 27 S.W.3d 93 (Tex.
-App.-Fort Worth 2002, pet. denied) (parties may include a contractual arbitration clause in prenuptial agreement).
+App.-Fort Worth 2002, pet. denied) (parties may include a contractual arbitration clause in a premarital agreement).
 However, this freedom is limited in that a parties' agreement cannot violate public policy, nor can it adversely affect the right of a child to support.
-TEX.
-FAM.
-CODE ANN. §4.003(b).
+Tex.
+Fam.
+Code Ann. § 4.003(b).